-Yet despite these changes, your tax return offers valuable intelligence about your investment and financial life.
+Between the The Tax Cuts and Jobs Act of 2017 (TCJA) and the changes to the 1040 tax form(s) itself, there have been significant changes to manage through over the past few years.
+That said, reviewing your tax documents can offer valuable intelligence about your investment and financial life.
 Rather than focusing just on the bottom line of your tax return – what you owe or what you’re getting back – it pays to take a closer look at what’s actually on those forms.
 Here are some of the key items to focus on.

-You can see the raw dollar amounts of your interest income on line 8 of your 1040 form.
-Line 8a shows taxable interest income, or “interest,” and line 8b shows tax-exempt interest income, most often generated from municipal bonds.
+You can see the raw dollar amounts of your interest income on this line: Tax-exempt interest, usually from municipal bonds, is in Box 2a and taxable interest is in Box 2b.
 If you have a high level of taxable interest income, make sure that you’re paying attention to asset location and have assessed whether taxable bonds and money markets, rather than municipals, are truly the better bet for your taxable savings, once the tax effects are factored in.
-Now that cash and bond yields are finally trending upward, the negative tax effects of inefficient asset location will be more meaningful.
+Now that cash and bond yields are finally decent, the negative tax effects of improper asset location will be more meaningful.

-Line 9a shows the total amount of ordinary dividends you received last year; those that count as qualified – meaning that they’re subject to the more favorable qualified dividend tax treatment – are on line 9b.
-As with taxable interest above, take a hard look at any investments, such as REITs, that are paying nonqualified dividends that you’re being taxed on; those investments are better located in a tax-sheltered account such as an IRA, if possible.
-Even if you don’t own a dedicated real estate fund, you may end up with substantial REIT investments if you have a large position in a value-oriented equity fund or equity-income fund.
+This line shows the dividends you received last year; those that count as qualified – meaning that they’re subject to the more-favorable qualified dividend tax treatment – are in Box 3a and ordinary dividends are in 3b.
+As with taxable interest above, take a hard look at any investments, such as REITs, that are paying nonqualified dividends that you’re being taxed on; those investments are better housed in a tax-sheltered account such as an IRA, if possible.
 In a similar vein, some of your dividend-focused mutual funds may hold investment types like convertibles and preferred stocks to boost their income; income from those securities doesn’t typically qualify for the favorable qualified-dividend treatment.
-Part II of Schedule B depicts dividends received from all sources last year.

 Many investors may have realized sizable capital gains in recent years – whether they sold appreciated winners from a taxable account or one or more of their mutual funds realized gains and made a distribution.
 If one of your fund holdings made a big capital gains distribution last year, have you considered whether that fund might be a better fit in a tax-sheltered account?
 Because you receive a step-up in your cost basis when your fund makes a distribution and you reinvest it, switching to a more tax-efficient portfolio may cost you less in taxes than you might think.